 Always be alert.
 Are the wax applicators and wax strips disposable?
 It only takes a few minutes of the professional’s time and may prevent you from having to make a trip to the doctor.

-Do not have your hair done by a “kitchen” cosmetologist.
-A “kitchen” cosmetologist is one who is not appropriately licensed and inspected by the Oklahoma State Board of Cosmetology for sanitation and safety.
+Do not have your hair done by a “kitchen” practitioner.
+A “kitchen” practitioner is one who is not appropriately licensed and inspected by the Oklahoma State Board of Cosmetology and Barbering for sanitation and safety.
 You are risking your health and well-being by having any services done by an unlicensed person.
 Ask to see the person’s license and their establishment license.
-Persons can have salons in their homes, but they must be licensed and inspected.
+Persons can have shops in their homes, but they must be licensed and inspected.

 - Sanitized means cleaned